E-3 Visa Attorney in New Jersey

 In some situations work prior work experience will satisfy the educational

-is different.
+to USCIS.
 Children under the age of 21 are entitled to the E-3 classification

 but it does not authorize them to work.